GordonCW/cs3245hw/hw4/README.txt

 For the document and query, we implemented lnc.ltc.

+We tried an new idea which is limiting the search space for each query.
+We observed that for any free text query have more than one words, the user generally do not want the retrieved documents containing only one key word.
+We have tried to record how many key words a document contains and simply ignore the documents containing only one key words.
+However, the result of testing on the competition framework is not satisfactory so we disabled it.

+We also tried an new idea which is to capture more documents when the query is boolean query.
+We observed that when it comes to boolean query, the resulting set of documents will be very samll.
+We tried to use thesaurus-based query expansion to expand each word in the boolean query.
+For example, let w_1, w_2, ..., w_n be the (preprocessed) term in the boolean query.
+We find S_1, S_2, ..., S_n where each S_k is the set of synonyms for w_k union {w_k}.
+We then limit our scope for searching in the following way.
+Define D_k to be the set of documents containing words in S_k.
+We define our search scope to be D_1 intersects D_2 intersects ... intersects D_n.
+Finally, we perform the seach using cosine similarity.
+The advantage of this method is that although we performed cosine similarity in the final step, the result set will not be too big.
+This is because we force the result document set to contain at least one synonyms for each w_k.
+However, the result of testing on the competition framework is also not satisfactory so we disabled it.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line description of each file.
 Make sure your submission's files are named and formatted correctly.